creativecommons/cc-legal-tools-app/README.md

   - The file names and corresponding Transifex resource slug are all `deeds_ux` (`DEEDS_UX_RESOURCE_SLUG` in the settings).

+Many custom Django translation domains (gettext translation domains are used).
+They match the Transifex resource slug.
+For details, see:
+- #181

 The internationalization and localization file details:
 - `.mo` machine object files
   - *generated* by the `compilemessages` command (see [Translation Update